 MDHA may award funds on a first come, first served basis through an open application cycle or on a competitive basis via a Request for Applications (RFA).
 Funds not obligated under this activity within 1 1⁄2 years of the applicable program year start date may be reallocated to Rental and Homeownership project budgets not subject to the set-aside requirement.
 The 1 1⁄2 year time period does not apply to set-aside funds made available via an RFA process that aren't awarded due to lack of demand.
 Those funds may be allocated to other Rental and Homeownership projects seeking/receiving awards of funds via the same RFA process if funding requests are over-subscribed.
 Projects that would require the permanent displacement of existing residents will not be eligible for funding.
-25 Project Name HOPWA Housing and Supportive Services Target Area Metropolitan Statistical Area Goals Supported Support for Homeless & Persons with HIV/AIDS Needs Addressed Assist Homeless Persons & Persons with HIV/AIDS Funding HOPWA: \$1,547,366.00 Description Housing; short-term rent, mortgage, and utility assistance (STRMU); supportive services for persons with HIV/AIDS and their families; program administrative costs incurred by MDHA and Sponsor agencies Target Date 5/31/2023 Estimate the number -Facility Based Rental Assistance: 53 persons and type of families -STRMU: 275 persons • • -Supportive Services: 2,320 persons the proposed -Short-Term/Emergency Assistance - 15 persons activities Develope with LIIV/AIDC in the Neghville Devidence Location Persons with HIV/AIDS in the Nashville-Davidson- Murfreesboro-Franklin-MSA Description Planned Activities rianneu Activities \$154,737.00 for Administration - \$46,421.00 retained by MDHA and \$108,316.00 to be awarded to Sponsor agencies • \$1,392,629.00 for the following eligible activities: Ψ1,002,020.00 for the following eligible activities.
+25 Project Name HOPWA Housing and Supportive Services 23 Target Area Metropolitan Statistical Area - Goals Supported Support for Homeless & Persons with HIV/AIDS Needs Addressed Assist Homeless Persons & Persons with HIV/AIDS Funding HOPWA: \$1,547,366.00 Description Housing; short-term rent, mortgage, and utility assistance (STRMU); supportive services for persons with HIV/AIDS I their families; program administrative costs incurred by MDHA and Sponsor agencies Target Date 5/31/2023 Estimate the number -Facility Based Rental Assistance: 53 persons and type of families -STRMU: 275 persons that will benefit from -Supportive Services: 2,320 persons the proposed -Short-Term/Emergency Assistance - 15 persons activities Location Persons with HIV/AIDS in the Nashville-Davidson- Description Murfreesboro-Franklin-MSA Planned Activities • \$154,737.00 for Administration - \$46,421.00 retained by MDHA and \$108,316.00 to be awarded to Sponsor agencies • \$1,392,629.00 for the following eligible activities:

-- Facility Based Rental/Housing Assistance - costs associated with the rental subsidy assistance of clients in project-based rental units OR facility-based housing assistance costs for leasing a transitional/short-term housing facility/unit (ex hotels/motels) - STRMU reasonable rent and mortgage assistance payments that represent actual housing costs; assistance varies per client depending on funds available, tenant need, and program guidelines - Tenant Based Rental Assistance costs associated with the placement of clients in permanent housing in the private rental housing market; assistance covers a portion of the rent based upon Fair Market Rent or "reasonable rent" and operates similar to the Section 8 Housing Choice Voucher Program. - Supportive Services services including, but are not limited to, health, mental health assessments, permanent housing placement, drug and alcohol abuse treatment and counseling, day care, transportation assistance, employment assistance, personal assistance, nutritional services, intensive care when required, and assistance in gaining access to local, State, and Federal government benefits and services, except that health services may only be provided to individuals with acquired immunodeficiency syndrome or related diseases and not to family members of these individuals.
+Facility Based Rental/Housing Assistance - costs C associated with the rental subsidy assistance of 5 clients in project-based rental units OR facility-based housing assistance costs for leasing a transitional/short-term housing facility/unit (ex- hotels/motels) С STRMU - reasonable rent and mortgage assistance payments that represent actual housing costs; assistance varies per client depending on funds available, tenant need, and program guidelines c Tenant Based Rental Assistance - costs associated with the placement of clients in permanent housing in the private rental housing market; assistance covers a portion of the rent based upon Fair Market Rent or "reasonable rent" and operates similar to the Section 8 Housing Choice Voucher Program. c Supportive Services - services including, but are not limited to, health, mental health assessments, permanent housing placement, drug and alcohol abuse treatment and counseling, day care, transportation assistance, employment assistance, personal assistance, nutritional services, intensive care when required, and assistance in gaining access to local, State, and Federal government benefits and services, except that health services may only be provided to individuals with acquired immunodeficiency syndrome or related diseases and not to family members of these individuals.
 Permanent Housing Placement assistance is also covered under Supportive Services.

-All funds will be awarded to Sponsors selected for funding through an RFA to be issued in Spring 2020.
-Proposals will be evaluated by a Review Committee comprised of MDHA staff, representatives of programs that serve persons living with HIV/AIDS, or individuals that are knowledgeable about various aspects of housing services in accordance with the evaluation criteria contained in the RFA and ranked from highest to lowest.
-Funding will be awarded for projects according to their overall rank until funding is exhausted.
+All funds will be awarded to Sponsors selected for funding bugh an RFA to be issued in Spring 2020.
+Proposals will evaluated by a Review Committee comprised of MDHA ff, representatives of programs that serve persons living n HIV/AIDS, or individuals that are knowledgeable about ious aspects of housing services in accordance with the aluation criteria contained in the RFA and ranked from hest to lowest.
+Funding will be awarded for projects acc cording to their overall rank until funding is exhausted.